BraynStorm/ggit/ggit.md

 - [ ] Branch bugfix/a is stemmed from bugfix/b but not from the head, rather, somewhere in the middle.
 But they don't collide
     - [X] ... ???
 That makes no sense, yet they are merged.
     - [ ] Found it, we should go down first, to the level of the parent and then go left/right.
 Right now, the graph lines go left-right first and then go down to the parent.
+    - [ ] Spans are overlapping but merged, why?